 The performance-based navigation concept is based on three basic components known as The Navigation Specification, the navigation aid infrastructure and, navigation application.
 The navigation specification identifies performance requirements in terms of precision, integrity, and continuity for intended operations in a specific airspace.

 Navigation specifications also describe the process of achieving performance requirements by identifying the requirements of proposed navigation performance.
-Additional requirements for PBN are pilot training, knowledge, and operating certificate.
+Additional requirements for PBN are pilot training, knowledge, and an operating certificate.

-PBN includes En-route applications, terminal airspace applications and, approach applications.
+PBN includes En-route applications, terminal airspace applications and, approach procedure applications.
 Sophisticated approach systems such as instrument landing system ILS, microwave landing system MLS, and Global Navigation Satellite Systems landing system GLS are not part of the PBN concept because they are not based on area navigation techniques.